 Passion Fruit Curd Ingredients

-Most of the ingredients are super simple: Passion fruit, sugar, eggs, and butter.
+Like citrus curds, most of the ingredients for this recipe are super simple, and easy to find in any larger grocery store: Passion fruit, sugar, eggs, and unsalted butter.

-Citric acid is the “secret” ingredient to providing enough acid for the curd to set up, without diluting the flavour of the curd.
+Citric acid is my “secret” ingredient to providing enough acid for the non-lemon sweet curds to set up, without diluting the flavour of the curd.

 Passion Fruit Curd Equipment

 You don’t need a ton of equipment to make curd, but each piece you do need is important.
 Here’s the rundown:

 I run the passion fruit pulp through my Mini Food Processor before getting started.

 This breaks things up, loosening the seeds.
 You don’t want to actually *chop* the seeds, though - so take it easy!

 Personally, I prefer using a heavy bottomed pot, but a double boiler is the traditional way to do this... more on that in a bit!

 A Silicone Whisk